Translated by Lester Somera

 Picture from Japanese Encyclopedia: Rotemburo (Outdoor Bath)

 Hot spring baths, or onsen, are essential parts of the Japanese bathing culture.
 The water in hot springs must contain a certain amount of minerals and naturally-occurring chemicals to be considered onsen.
+Hot springs have been used for thousands of years in Japan, once for their medicinal purposes as "toji."
+They remain popular for their associated many health benefits to this day.

 Japan is home to many volcanoes, which is why there are more than 20,000 onsen facilities located across the country.
 While there are onsens in Tokyo, if you head to more rural areas, you will discover many more onsens, as well as onsen towns where traditional Japanese inns are gathered in abundance.